 Simple English definitions for legal terms

-Read a random definition: fact-finding
+Read a random definition: cost of completion

 Mirror wills are wills made by two people, usually married couples, that have almost the same instructions.
 Each person's will is like a reflection of the other person's will.
 For example, if one person's will says that everything they own should go to their spouse, the other person's will says the same thing.
 Mirror wills are not always the same as each other, and each person can change their own will without asking the other person.
 Other people, like siblings or business partners, can also make mirror wills.